111 #swissaiweeks #bern

 Habemus Apertus

 It was interesting to see this auto-generated proposal to "consider as a team how to truly meet the needs of global communities by enhancing specific cultural capabilities - accessing untapped datasets, or even advocating for data contributions like it was done already for Rumantsch dialects".
-It reflected the vision manifest (Appendix O) of the Apertus Technical Report, as well as the system prompts of the PublicAI deployment.
+It reflected the vision manifest (Appendix O) of the Apertus Technical Report, as well as the system prompts of the PublicAI deployment. https://hachyderm.io/@loleg/115223814197582331

 While several of the mentioned data sources were hallucinated (m4cite ?
 Erasmus+ ?), the contact information at the end reads like an Easter egg from the designers, inviting hackers to connect with improvement suggestions – the hackathon providing an excellent venue to draw attention and new recruits.

 There was no requirement to use Apertus at the hackathon, but we can assume that everyone tried the free chat.
 Several of the teams explored model capabilities and used it seriously, and there were several instances of proposed improvements.
 Questions about the reliability of results, provenance of the datasets, hosting and training options for the Apertus model came up.
-We had a physical copy of the Tech Report on site, a Hugging Face forum, GitHub repo and Discord server where we could forward tricky questions to the experts.
+We had a physical copy of the Tech Report on site, a Hugging Face forum, GitHub repo and Discord server, where we could forward tricky questions to the experts.

 Prompt Buskers

 This was a 'meta' challenge where we aimed to collect and express creative ideas during the event.
-Note that it was generated by Mistral 24B and inspired by Buskers Bern, which took place a few weeks before we had access to Apertus.
+Note that it was generated by Mistral 24B and inspired by Buskers Bern, a few weeks before we had access to Apertus.
+We invited CyberGwen, a local musician, who first played at the F{ai}R, then performed for nearly two hours on Thursday evening.

-We invited a local musician - CyberGwen, who first played at the F{ai}R, then performed for nearly two hours on Thursday evening.
-By thinking and planning ahead of time to involve people from diverse backgrounds, bringing in a cultural performance at a critical juncture, it was a small but meaningful contribution.
+By thinking and planning ahead of time to involve people from diverse backgrounds, bringing in a cultural performance at a critical juncture, it was a small but meaningful contribution to the gathering.
 I hope that it will inspire you to organize creative workshops, and support local entertainment artists at future hackathons.
+Watch CyberGwen tune up the night with open source visualizations – full credits are in the video description:

-Post by @cybergwen@social.bitwig.community
+Post by @cybergwen@social.bitwig.communityView on Mastodon

-Our participants were asked to split into groups of maximum 5 people, though it was more of a rule of thumb rather than strictly enforced.
-You can see the directory of 92 people who created a profile on Dribdat.
-The following 9 project teams presented their results, in this order, on Friday:
+Our participants were asked to split into groups of up to five, though it was more of a rule of thumb rather than strictly enforced.
+You can see the directory of 92 users who created a profile on Dribdat.
+During the check-in (photo above), participants got a recommendation of a team based on the preferences in their profile.
+Thank you to the BFH / University of Zürich for helping with the team building process!
+For more information, please visit the interim report of HackIntegration.

-1. Energy Infrastructure from Remote Sensing Team Beta
+- Energy Infrastructure from Remote Sensing Team Beta

-2. Guardrails as Code
+- Guardrails as Code

-3. AI Mates powered by Apertus
+- AI Mates powered by Apertus

-4. Archive Image Matching 🏆
+- Archive Image Matching 🏆

-5. Create your own Planetary Systems
+- Create your own Planetary Systems

-6. Local produce transportation 🏆
+- Local produce transportation 🏆

-7. Measure footprint of open LLMs
+- Measure footprint of open LLMs

-8. Tibetan Chatbot 🏆
+- Tibetan Chatbot 🏆

-9. Energy Infrastructure from Remote Sensing Team Alpha
+- Energy Infrastructure from Remote Sensing Team Alpha

 In the following sections, I review each project in a bit more detail.
-You can also skip the first 13 minutes to watch the presentations in our video recording of the presentations, or watch my 20 minute short video review of the documentation.
+You can also skip the first 13 minutes to watch the presentations in our full video recording of the presentations, or watch my 20 minute short video review of the documentation.

-Post by @loleg@hachyderm.io
+Post by @loleg@hachyderm.ioView on Mastodon

 Energy Infrastructure from Remote Sensing